HealthDataInsight/way_of_working/lib/way_of_working/templates/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Testing?

 {Including tests along with code updates is essential as it prevents merging code without tests or failing tests, which could pose risks if overlooked.
-It's equally important to describe how you've tested harder-to-test codes, like infrastructure code, and to communicate any untested conditions or edge cases and their associated risks to the reviewer.}
+It's equally important to describe how you've tested harder-to-test code, like infrastructure code, and to communicate any untested conditions or edge cases and their associated risks to the reviewer.}

 ## Screenshots (optional)